postman-open-technologies/specifications/README.md

-# specifications
+# API Specifications
-This is a repo for managing the API spec communities.
+This is a repo for managing work across the API specifications in use to deliver a variety of APIs.